shipujin/liveslak/README.txt

 The "liveslak" scripts can generate a variety of Slackware flavors:
   - a complete 64bit Slackware-current Live Edition (in a 4.4 GB ISO);
-  - a slimmed-down XFCE ISO (700 MB) with XDM as the graphical login manager.
-It fits on a CDROM medium or a 1 GB USB stick;
+  - a slimmed-down XFCE ISO (1000 MB) with XDM as the graphical login manager.
+It fits on a 1 GB USB stick;
   - a LEAN ISO (2.1 GB) of Slackware-current with reduced package set and based on Plasma5 Desktop;
   - A Digital Audio Workstation (DAW) based on a custom Slackware package set plus a basic Plasma5, containing a rich software collection for musicians, producers and live performance artists (3.4 GB).
   - a Mate variant (3.7 GB) where KDE 4 has been replaced by Mate (a Gnome 2 fork);